Published 08:40 IST, May 31st 2020

 Doctors’ groups have also resisted government calls for legalizing telemedicine, raising concerns related to data security and a negative impact on smaller hospitals.

-Industrial benefits will be limited if officials can’t find right combination of techniques to process personal information so that it can't be used to identify individuals.
-Health and government authorities have failed to do this during pandemic.
+Industrial benefits will be limited if officials can’t find the right combination of techniques to process personal information so that it can't be used to identify individuals.
+Health and government authorities have failed to do this during the pandemic.

 In Seoul's Yangcheon district, officials are using SK Telecom’s tech to monitor some 200 seniors who live alone.

 “It’s nice to have something to talk to,” said Lee Chang-geun, an 89-year-old who has lived alone in his small apartment since his wife died three years ago.
-“But I wish y developed an Aria function for opening doors.
+“But I wish they developed an Aria function for opening doors.
 What good is a distress signal if I die while emergency workers try to force open my door?”

 08:40 IST, May 31st 2020